robabba/fast-java-syntax-highlighter/README.md

 Fast Java Syntax Highlighter - Alpha Build
 ================================
-:exclamation: NOTE: This is a **alpha build!** Bugs are to expected
+:exclamation: NOTE: This is a **alpha build!** Bugs are to be expected

 JSyntaxHighlighter is a highly configurable Syntax Highlighter for Java.